• Skip to main content

 FREQUENTLY ASKED QUESTIONS (FAQs)

 We have outlined below some common questions from current and prospective parents.
-If you still have a question that is not answered here, please contact us at info@winstedt.edu.sg or give us a call at +65 6715-5373.
+If you still have a question that is not answered here, please contact us at info@winstedt.edu.sg or give us a call at +65 6950 5920.

-In Early Years and Junior School, we use Edexcel for the core subjects of Maths and Literacy, as well as Science.
+In Early Years and Preparatory School, we use Edexcel for the core subjects of Maths and Literacy, as well as Science.
 The International Primary Curriculum (IPC) is used to connect cross-disciplinary topics through different themed units.
 Lessons are delivered using multi-sensory and differentiated teaching approaches to allow students with diverse learning profiles to make meaningful connections with the content.

 Winstedt parents will receive a thorough academic report at the end of each semester outlining the milestones for that term along with the child’s progress in each area.
 And we also prepare specific reference letters as needed for transferring to other schools.